Skip to Main Content

 Post

-It’s been a busy fall for women across the church: retreats, conventions, gatherings and more.
+It’s been a busy time for women across the church: retreats, conventions, gatherings and more.
 I’ve always thought that if you can walk away from an event with at least one new idea it’s been a productive time together in community.
 So, today I’m sharing one idea.
 Perhaps it will inspire a new ministry for you.

 I first saw prayer squares at the Ninth Triennial Gathering where the women of the Northeastern Minnesota Synodical Women’s Organization (SWO) gave them out.
 When I visited the Eastern North Dakota SWO convention in September I picked up directions for both the knit and crochet version of the prayer squares.
 And just this past weekend, prayer squares were a dinner favor at the New England SWO convention.